 Before we begin, just a reminder that to properly promote yourself on YouTube, you are essentially signing up for a part-time job.
 You can’t just post a few videos with a couple of hashtags and expect the masses to follow.
 This is going to be an ongoing process.
 You’re going to have to constantly keep things fresh with new music and content.
 Also, understanding how the YouTube algorithm works is essential for your music career.

 Creating your channel

 In order to post videos on YouTube, you need to create your own channel.
-This is easy to do and you can find the instructions here.
-Just remember to name your channel after your band’s name or your stage name so fans will know where to find you.
+This is easy to do and you can find the instructions to make a YouTube channel here.
+Just remember to name your YouTube channel after your band’s name or your stage name so fans will know where to find you.